 When a safety defect is discovered, automakers or manufacturers of defective vehicle parts must report it promptly to NHTSA, which will then investigate the matter.
 If it turns out to be a valid safety concern, NHTSA elevates the probe to an engineering analysis.

-If there is a determination that the defect is dangerous, the automaker is asked to issue a recall.
-This can be a lengthy process, and it often takes several months or years.
-Conducting a safety recall is a costly proposition, which is why automakers drag their feet when issuing these recalls.
-However, it is the duty and responsibility of automakers to issue a timely safety recall to ensure the safety of the consumers.
+If the defect is determined to be dangerous, the automaker is asked to issue a recall.
+This can be a lengthy process, often taking several months or years.
+Conducting a safety recall is costly, so automakers often delay issuing these recalls.
+However, it is the duty and responsibility of automakers to issue a timely safety recall to ensure the safety of consumers.

 Source: https://cdllife.com/2021/feds-launch-investigation-into-brake-defect-after-trucks-catch-fire-as-many-as-500k-semis-may-be-affected/